Robert Miklos

-Robert Miklos is an American attorney and politician who served in the Texas House of Representatives, representing the 101st district from 2009 to 2011.
+Robert Miklos is an American attorney and politician who sat in the Texas house of representatives, representing the 101st district, from 2009 to 2011.

 Early life and education

-Miklos was born on November 6, 1965 in Murray, Utah.
-He earned a Bachelor of Arts in History from the University of Texas at Austin and Juris Doctor from the University of Houston Law Center.
+Miklos was born on November 6, 1965, in Murray, Utah.
+He earned a Bachelor of Arts in history from the University of Texas at Austin and Juris Doctor from the University of Houston Law Center.

 Career

-Prior to serving in the Texas House, Miklos worked as a prosecutor.
-He assumed office in 2009 and served for one term.
-He was defeated for re-election by Republican Cindy Burkett.
+Before election to the house, Miklos worked as a prosecutor.
+He assumed office in 2009 and sat for one term.
+He was defeated for re-election by the Republican, Cindy Burkett.
 In 2017, he was elected to the Mesquite City Council.